 - To reduce water and ice (a big challenge in the restaurant industry) the Resort kitchen is now using Foodsafe reusable freezer packs for shellfish storage.
 This saves water and ice while keeping shellfish remarkably fresh.

-- Ian noticed that his cooks often ran kitchen taps for extended periods to capture water at the right temperature.
-To conserve the water that would otherwise run down the drain, a jug is kept under the faucet and the otherwise wasted water used when needed.
+- To conserve the water that would otherwise run down the drain, a jug is kept under the faucet and the otherwise wasted water used when needed.

 - All Resort coolers are now air cooled.
 This means potable water to cool machines is not required.